Ali-Panagia/The-Adventure-Game-with-No-Name/README.md

 # 6 is a locked door.
 # 7 is a wheel to gamble your life.
 # 8 is a river.
 That's it.
+# 9 is a sewer for when you drop the key.
+# 10 is a sewer drain to get your key back.

 # Credits